Algolia setup

 }

-file at the root level of your project if you already don't have one and add your credentials in it.
+Also make a .env file at the root level of your project if you already don't have one and add your credentials in it.
 Variables need to be named exactly as in the example with no spaces.

 ALGOLIA_APP_ID=your_app_id